 Sweet potato home fries are one of my favorite breakfast recipes to make.
 Sure, there’s some slicing and dicing involved with the sweet potatoes, red peppers and onions, but it’s so worth it to have this gorgeously colorful and savory breakfast side.Print

 Sweet Potato Home Fries is a welcomed twist on traditional home fries.
 The roasted Sweet potatoes have a warm and sweet flavor and the sauteed peppers and onions add a robust taste to the finished recipe.
 An easy breakfast side dish the whole family will love!

 -4 sweet potatoes, peeled and diced (try not to go too small or they will burn)

 -1 teaspoon paprika

 -1/2 cup diced white onion

 1.Heat your oven to 450 degrees.
-In a bowl combine the diced sweet potatoes, 2 tablespoons of the EVOO, paprika, and salt & pepper.
+In a bowl combine the diced sweet potatoes, 1 tablespoon of the olive oil, paprika, garlic powder and salt.
 Spread into an even layer on a baking sheet and bake for 28-30 minutes.
 About half way through baking, using a large spoon or spatula give them a stir so they don’t burn on one side.

-2. While the potatoes are baking, heat the final 1 tablespoon of the EVOO in a saute pan and add the onions and peppers.
+2. While the potatoes are baking, heat the other 1 tablespoon of the olive oil in a saute pan and add the onions and peppers.
 Saute on medium-high heat for 10-15 minutes until they softened and get slightly browned.
 Don’t over stir, you want them to get nice and browned on all sides so let them sit for a bit each time before stirring again.

-3. When the potatoes are done, add them into the peppers & onions pan and toss to combine.
-Serve and enjoy!
+3. When the potatoes are done, add them into the peppers & onions pan and stir combine everything together.
+Serve with eggs.